Falconerd/isq/README.md

 The isq_ui library is a simple immediate-mode UI library that is working, but not feature rich.

+The implementation is based off a series of articles by Ryan Fleury https://www.rfleury.com/p/ui-part-1-the-interaction-medium

 It's based on the FlexBox system from HTML, but also handles absolute and relative positioning.

 There is element wrapping working in both row and column types of flex.